MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

     weight: 440
     parent: "macro_modules"
 ---
-# Scripting Example 2: Module interactions via Python scripting
+# Example 2.5.2: Module interactions via Python scripting
 ## Introduction

 We like to create a GUI for [this](../../../dataobjects/contours/contourexample5/) example network of Chapter V. In the example, CSOs were automatically created based on a predefined iso value.
 You can either implement the network, or else download the network [here]().